BrindleDigital/rentfetch/readme.txt

 7. Add a shortcode to display what you'd like to display (there's a one-click copy list of available shortcodes on one of the plugin settings pages).

 == Changelog ==

+= 0.18.4 =

+* Feature: adding the ability for the administrator to determine whether to automatically redirect properties to their websites, or to use our pre-built template for that.
+* Adding standard function and filter to get these URLs, so that we can do that programatically if needed.
+* Adding redirect functionality that is based on the option

 = 0.18.3 =